QData/SIMULE/README.md

 "A constrained L1 minimization approach for estimating multiple Sparse Gaussian or Nonparanormal Graphical Models", accepted by Machine Learning @ [URL](https://link.springer.com/article/10.1007/s10994-017-5635-7)

-Please run demo(simule) to learn the basic functions provided by this package.
+Please run demo(simuleDemo) to learn the basic functions provided by this package.
 For further details, please read the original paper @ [URL](http://link.springer.com/article/10.1007/s10994-017-5635-7) or read the R-package Manual: @ [URL](https://cran.r-project.org/web/packages/simule/simule.pdf)

 ## Dependency
 It depends on the following existing packages.
 To use them, simply